curi/websites/close-reading/atlas-shrugged-2.md

 Why don’t they see humans?
 There’s some automation, there’s some efficiency (a small number of people doing a big job), and it’s also a matter of scale: the mills are much larger than people, so, in terms of size, people are only a small fraction of the thing being observed.

 Why don’t the passengers grasp the complexity of what they see?
 Partly they aren’t familiar with the steel industry, and partly they have the wrong philosophy.
-They aren’t great at the methods of thinking (reason); they don’t respect steel mills enough (and more broadly they don’t respect industry, technology, and capitalism enough); and they don’t care enough about understanding (they don’t see complexity and really, strongly *want* to understand it, as they ought to).
+They aren’t great at the methods of thinking (reason); they don’t respect steel mills enough (or industry, technology, or capitalism); and they don’t care enough about understanding (they don’t see complexity and really, strongly *want* to understand it, as they ought to).
 People should be trying to understand things all the time, but most of them find thinking painful and commonly avoid using their minds.

 > They saw a line of glowing cylinders moving through the night; the cylinders were red-hot metal.